-Later (images 0.4...1.0s in Figure 2.-A) the flexure of the actuator propagates gradually on, but the flexure at the region close to the contacts does not increase any more.
-During the relaxation (images 1.0...4.0s in Figure 2.-B) the sharp decrease of the flexure takes place close to the input contacts again, whereas the remaining part of the actuator straightens slowly in few seconds.
+Later (images 0.4-1.0 s in Figure 2(a)) the flexion of the actuator propagates gradually on, but at the region close to the contacts does not increase any more.
+During the relaxation (images 1.0-4.0 s in Figure 2(b)) the sharp decrease of the flexion takes place close to the input contacts again, whereas the remaining part of the actuator straightens slowly in a few seconds.

-The voltages drop along the electrodes of the actuator can be recorded by attaching additional terminals to its surface.
+The voltage drop along the electrodes of the actuator can be recorded by attaching additional terminals to its surface.
 The outline of the experimental setup for electrical measurements is depicted in Figure 3.

-We measure the voltage distribution on the surface of a working IPMC-based actuator or sensor by attaching a set of pairs of lightweight contacts to its surface using special lightweight clips, and connect them via thin wires to the measuring equipment.
-Voltages U_C , U_D , U_E and U_F with respect to the ground are measured at the contacts C, D, E and F respectively.
-The input voltage U_A is measured at the contact A.
+We measure the voltage distribution on the surface of a working IPMC-based actuator or sensor by attaching a set of pairs of lightweight contacts to its surface using special clips, and connect them via thin wires to the measuring equipment.
+Voltages $U{\rm C}$ , $U{\rm D}$ , $U{\rm E}$ , and $U{\rm F}$